computing-culture/essays/motorhead-1998.md

 Yes — and more importantly, these were not hypothetical or representative machines.
 They were lived PCs that changed over time.
 Upgradeable desktop PCs and fixed-hardware platforms worked very differently.
 Fixed-hardware platforms such as laptops and consoles constrained performance and frame rate, while desktop PCs did not.

-The online community around *Motorhead* existed across several generations of PC graphics technology, roughly spanning DirectX 5 through DirectX 8.
+The online community around Motorhead existed across several generations of PC graphics technology, roughly spanning DirectX 5 through DirectX 8.
+One player-maintained site captured by the Internet Archive in December 2000 notes that “the first teams appeared about June 1998,” and that “of the original six teams, only one remains.”
+The same snapshot lists eleven teams enrolled in a contemporary league.
+In practice, this reflected player migration between teams rather than wholesale departure from the game.

 During this period, PC hardware was not static.
 Players upgraded components incrementally, responding to new graphics cards, new drivers, and new APIs as they appeared.

 This period coincided with an active PC graphics arms race.
 For PC players, part of the experience came from a clear analogy between PC hardware and a car engine.
 Just as a real race car can be tuned to become faster, a PC could be tuned and upgraded to make *Motorhead* run faster.

 Players improved performance by: